OmriLeviGit/whisper-dictation/README.md

 3. **Test it**: Hold **Win+F1**, speak, then release

-> **Note:** First transcription takes longer as the Whisper model loads into memory.
-Subsequent transcriptions will be much faster (depending on model type and hardware).
+> **Note:** First transcription may take longer as the model loads into memory, with subsequent ones being faster.
+If still too slow, consider setting a smaller model in `config/service.env`.

 ### Optional: Auto-start on Windows startup